raihu123/InterviewPrep/StudyDocs/SystemDesign/MicroServices.md

 ### How Does Client-Side Load Balancing Happen in Java Spring Boot Microservices?
-**Client-Side Load Balancing** in Spring Boot is managed by **Ribbon**.
+**Client-Side Load Balancing** in Spring Boot is managed by **Ribbon**/**Spring CLoud LoadBalancer**.
 Ribbon automatically distributes requests across multiple service instances based on factors like response time and load, helping to balance traffic and optimize resource usage.

 **Easy to Remember**: **Ribbon** = **Client-Side Load Balancing**.

+### How does Spring Cloud LoadBalancer Work?
+- Service Discovery Integration:
+    - Spring Cloud LoadBalancer works seamlessly with service discovery tools like Eureka, Consul, or Kubernetes.
+When a client needs to communicate with another service, Spring Cloud LoadBalancer queries the service registry to get a list of available instances.
+    - This list is dynamically updated as instances are registered or deregistered, ensuring that traffic is always routed to available service instances.
+- Customizable Load Balancing Strategies:
+    - Out-of-the-box, Spring Cloud LoadBalancer supports simple load balancing strategies like round-robin, where requests are distributed evenly across all available instances.
+    - Developers can customize the load balancing strategy by implementing the `ReactorServiceInstanceLoadBalancer` interface, allowing for more complex strategies like weighted distribution, least connections, or even custom algorithms based on specific business needs.
+- Reactive and Blocking Support:
+    - Spring Cloud LoadBalancer supports both reactive and blocking APIs.
+It works well with reactive web frameworks like Spring WebFlux, allowing for non-blocking, asynchronous service calls.
+    - For traditional blocking applications (e.g., using Spring MVC), it provides the same load balancing features, ensuring consistency across different types of applications.
+- Automatic Configuration:
+    - In Spring Boot applications, Spring Cloud LoadBalancer is automatically configured and ready to use with minimal setup.
+You can simply inject a RestTemplate, WebClient, or LoadBalancerClient, and Spring will automatically apply the load balancing logic.
+    - Custom configurations, such as choosing a specific load balancer or tweaking retry mechanisms, can be done via application properties or custom configuration beans.
+- Resilience and Fault Tolerance:
+    - Spring Cloud LoadBalancer can be combined with other resilience tools like Spring Cloud Circuit Breaker (Hystrix, Resilience4j) to create more robust microservices.
+This ensures that services can handle failures gracefully, retry failed requests, or redirect traffic if an instance is down.